slipstream/SlipStreamDocumentation/docs/advanced_tutorial/scalable-applications.rst

 ~~~~~~~~~~~~~~~~~

 To scale the run via the command line, use the `ss-node-add` command.
-It takes the run ID the type of node to scale ("worker" in our case)
+It takes the run ID, the type of node to scale ("worker" in our case)
 and the number of nodes to add::

     $ ss-node-add ced28f99-e08b-4667-86db-73f53c059c58 worker 1

 This will drive the application through another provisioning phase for
 the new worker.
 When the provisioning and configuration is complete,
 the application will return to the "Ready" state.

 .. note::

-   Only one scaling action, on one type of node, can be active.
+   Only one scaling action, on one type of component, can be active.
    Previous scaling actions must complete before a new one can be
    started.